adsabs/adsabs.github.io/_includes/_blogcontent/2024-05-03-announcing-2024-ambassadors.md

 Our Lead Ambassadors are gearing up for a dynamic schedule of activities designed to foster collaboration and community growth.
 Key events include:

-- A foundational workshop at the Center for Astrophysics \| Harvard & Smithsonian from August 21 - 23, 2024, focused on training to share NASA SciX with their communities, developing our overall Ambassador Program, networking with the NASA SciX team and fellow ambassadors, and producing materials that will aid further community engagement.
+- A foundational workshop at the Center for Astrophysics \| Harvard & Smithsonian from August 21 - 23, 2024, focused on training to share SciX with their communities, developing our overall Ambassador Program, networking with the SciX team and fellow ambassadors, and producing materials that will aid further community engagement.
 - Monthly community calls to discuss progress, challenges, and opportunities for collaboration.
-- Engagement in high-visibility events to represent and promote NASA SciX initiatives.
+- Engagement in high-visibility events to represent and promote SciX initiatives.

 The ambassadors are entrusted with several crucial responsibilities:

-- Facilitating a robust network among their cohort and the broader NASA SciX community.
+- Facilitating a robust network among their cohort and the broader SciX community.
-- Engaging with their local and professional communities to promote the values and goals of NASA SciX.
+- Engaging with their local and professional communities to promote the values and goals of SciX.
-- Contributing to the NASA SciX blog and online forums, sharing their insights and experiences.
+- Contributing to the SciX blog and online forums, sharing their insights and experiences.

 ## Engagement Opportunities for the Community

 We encourage all members of our community to engage with our Lead Ambassadors.
 Visit the [ambassador page](https://scixplorer.org/scixabout/ambassador/) for detailed biographies and contact information, and join us at upcoming events to interact directly with these leaders.
-The selection of these Lead Ambassadors marks a significant step forward in our mission to forge a stronger, more connected NASA SciX community.
+The selection of these Lead Ambassadors marks a significant step forward in our mission to forge a stronger, more connected SciX community.
 Their diverse backgrounds and dedicated efforts will undoubtedly lead to a richer, more inclusive environment for our user community.
 Stay tuned to [our blog](https://scixplorer.org/scixblog/) and monthly updates to follow their journeys and achievements.